 This approach seems to be useful for models with a high number of flow elements and/or layers, since this will avoid large hydrodynamic communications files.
 It also allows the use of MPI parallelism for the calculation of transport, and distribution of the water quality process calculations over the MPI nodes, which is possible without any MPI communication.
 The trade-off is of course that you have to recalculate the hydrodynamics for every run, which can be time consuming.
-In Table 20.1 you can see an overview of some of the pro's and con's of both approaches.
+In Table 21.1 you can see an overview of some of the pro's and con's of both approaches.

-Model type Pro Con File based run hydrodynamics once simple models could be faster aggregation is possible big coupling filescomplex models could be slower Integrated no coupling files no coupling mistakes use D-Flow FM's MPI capability rerun hydrodynamics every scenario no aggregation possible can't reuse old water quality setups
+Model type Pro Con File based run hydrodynamics once simple models could be faster - big coupling files - aggregation is possible - complex models could be slower - no coupling files - rerun hydrodynamics every scenario Integrated - no coupling mistakes - no aggregation possible - use D-Flow FM's MPI capability - can't reuse old water quality setups

-Table 20.1: File base D-Water Quality versus D-Water Quality process in D-Flow FM.
+Table 21.1: File base D-Water Quality versus D-Water Quality process in D-Flow FM.